This page is dedicated to the memory of my friend

-In the previous four decades, since 1947, Bogotá seems to have purchased – if not operated – about 300 trolleybuses.
-Details are unclear.
+In the previous four decades, since 1947, Bogotá seems to have purchased – if not operated – at least 443 trolleybuses: 20 new from CCF-Brill in Canada, 70 second-hand from U.S. systems, 247 new from Uritsky in the U.S.S.R., and 106 from DAC in Romania.
 But maintenance was uneven and a 1990 newspaper article described the system as "in a permanent state of ruin" [see BIBLIOGRAPHY below].
 A 1991 article said that only 80 of 250 trolleybuses were in service, and that of 195 km of wire only 125 were in use.
 Russian engineers were summoned to Colombia to try to save the system.
 The engineers reported that most of the vehicles could be recuperated and a new company, Trolebús Bogotá S.A., was formed to run them.
 But it was no use.
 The last trolleybus in Bogotá operated on Thursday night 15 August 1991 and the Empresa Distrital de Transportes Urbanos was liquidated at the end of that year.

 The trolleybus company in Valparaíso, Chile, expressed interest in buying some of the vehicles, and the trolleybus line under construction in nearby Quito, Ecuador, considered them as well.
 But nothing happened.
 The surviving trolleybuses were gathered at the depot on Av.
 Chile and in a field near Parque Jaime Duque at Briceño, 40 km north of the capital.
 Many of the vehicles, such as the articulated Romanians, had never carried passengers.
 A newspaper editorial lamented "the poor man's funeral" that was accorded a vital chapter in the city's transport history.
 Bogotá inaugurated the first section of its reserved-lane diesel bus system called Transmilenio on 1 January 2001.